-We show how G stock compares to 2,000+ US-based stocks, and to peers in the Commercial Services sector and Miscellaneous Commercial Services industry.
+We show how G stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Data Processing, Hosting, and Related Services industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Genpact is a global professional services firm that makes business transformation real.
 Led by the purpose -- the relentless pursuit of a world that works better for people -- the company drives digital-led innovation and digitally enabled intelligent operations for his clients.
 Guided by the experience reinventing and running thousands of processes for hundreds of clients, many of them Global Fortune 500 companies, the company drives real-world transformation at scale.
 Genpact thinks with design, dream in digital, and solve problems with data and analytics.
 Combining his expertise in end-to-end operations and his AI-based platform, Genpact Cora, focus on the details - all 90,000+ of his.
 From New York to New Delhi, and more than 30 countries in between, the company connects every dot, reimagine every process, and reinvent the ways companies work.
 The company knows that reimagining each step from start to finish creates better business outcomes.
 Whatever it is, Genpact will be there with you - accelerating digital transformation to create bold, lasting results - because transformation happens here.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.